pocomane/brewed-in-the-apocalypse/bita.md

 Most of the move are presented in the relative sections for the scenarist and the protagonists; however we want discuss in this dedicated section a scenarist move that is central for all the game, and quite articulate.
 Note that the __Taking action__ protagonist move simply prescribes a new trigger for this move, using its default outcomes only.

-__Handle the uncertain__ when a protagonist move with the "If you have to roll" prescription is triggered, you perform the following steps in order:
+__Handle the uncertain__ when a protagonist move with the "If you have to roll" prescription is triggered, you, the scenarist, perform the following steps in order:

 1. Decide if you can skip the roll.
 2. Let the protagonist roll with the right modifier.